Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 * *Why is data science / machine learning the appropriate solution to the problem?*

 Data science provides an efficient and systematic solution to identifying route redundancies within Singapore’s complex transport network.
 Manually analyzing bus and MRT overlaps would be both time-consuming and prone to error.
-By using data science techniques, we can process large-scale geospatial data to accurately calculate overlap distances within defined buffer zones, allowing us to quantify which bus routes duplicate MRT lines and to what extent.
+By using data science techniques, we can process large-scale geospatial data to accurately calculate overlap distances within defined buffer zones of MRT lines, allowing us to quantify which bus routes duplicate MRT lines, and to what extent.

 This approach not only provides clear, data-driven insights for potential route adjustments but also allows us to incorporate factors like accessibility of alternative routes and commuter convenience into our recommendations.
 This leads to more balanced, informed decisions that prioritize commuter needs.